HakaiInstitute/kelp-o-matic/docs/faqs.md

 # Common Questions

-Here some answers to the questions we get most often.
+Here are some answers to the questions we get most often.

 ## Data input